vibhudadhichi/blockchain-nanodegree-project-2/README.md

 ```
 If directory is not empty, BlockchainDb class will read the
 existing data from existing LevelDB directory.

+To delete existing data, just
+delete the directory, specified in the `new BlockchainDb(dbDir)`.
+It is `./db` in
+this case.

 Now you are ready to create Blockchain instance, using BlockchainDb instance:
 ```